-In November 2011, the Board of Governors of the Federal Reserve System and the Utah Department of Financial Institutions approved our applications to acquire Bonneville Bancorp, renamed Green Dot Bancorp, a Utah bank holding company, and its bank subsidiary, Bonneville Bank, renamed Green Dot Bank.
+In November 2011, the Board of Governors of the Federal Reserve System and the Utah Department of Financial Institutions approved our applications to acquire Bonneville Bancorp, a Utah bank holding company, and its bank subsidiary, Bonneville Bank, renamed Green Dot Bank.
 We thereby became a bank holding company under the Bank Holding Company Act of 1956.
-In December 2011, we completed our acquisition of Green Dot Bancorp for approximately \$15.7 million in cash.
+In December 2011, we completed our acquisition of Bonneville Bancorp for approximately \$15.7 million in cash.
 We contributed \$14.3 million in cash to Green Dot Bank in December 2011 to provide an initial capital base for its expanded operations.